cpttripzz/compose-jb/examples/todoapp/README.md

 There are multiple modules:
 - `:common:utils` - just some useful helpers
 - `:common:database` - SQLDelight database definition
-- `:common:main` - displays a list of todo items and a text field
+- `:common:main` - displays a list of Mgrok items and a text field
 - `:common:edit` - accepts an item id and allows editing
 - `:common:root` - navigates between `main` and `edit` screens
 - `:common:compose-ui` - Shared Compose UI for Android and Desktop